Read more about the patient satisfaction rates, our specialists' expertise, innovations, and wait times for colon cancer treatment.

 Our physicians closely monitor whether the wait time is acceptable for you based on your situation and physical shape.
 The wait times may differ between patients if the situation requires it.

-You can usually get a second opinion within eight days
+You can usually get a second opinion within six days

 Wait time until the first appointment